getchip/PocketCHIP-Docs/source/includes/_start-chip-boot-derp.md

 * **mv** move a file from one directory to another, or to give it a new name.
 Ex: `mv this.one that.one` renames a file. `mv this.one ~/Pictures/Vacation/` puts the file *this.one* into the `Vacation` directory.
 * **cp** copy a file from one place to another.
 Ex: `cp this.one this_01.one` will copy `this.one` to another file `this_01.one`.
 Add directories for more fun: `cp ~/Pictures/Vacation/saturn.jpg /Users/otherone/Pictures/Vacation/saturn.jpg`.
 * **rm** remove a file. delete it, and beware!.
 Use the `-r` to make it recursive to delete a directory.
 Ex: `rm this.one` deletes that file. `rm -r ~/Pictures/Vacation` to forget the good times.
-* **apt-get** the command used for installing, removing, and finding software for Debian Linux systems, such as DERP. `apt-get install puredata` installs the Pure Data program and any dependencies. `apt-get remove puredata` will remove the program. `apt-cache search image` will search apt repositories for the keyword *search*.
+* **apt-get** the command used for installing, removing, and finding software for Debian Linux systems, such as the CHIP Operating System. `apt-get install puredata` installs the Pure Data program and any dependencies. `apt-get remove puredata` will remove the program. `apt-cache search image` will search apt repositories for the keyword *search*.
 And so on.
 * **pwd** present working directory.
 In case you forget where you are.
 Not much to it: `pwd` will output the directory name, such as `/Users/home/chip/Pictures/Vacation/`
 * **grep** a tool used for searching through files.
 It's quite deep and can be complicated, but if you see the word `grep` in some command, you know it's searching for a match.
 * **| (pipe)**  a command used to redirect data into an application.